cmumford/chromeio/README.md

    rule: "Process Name + contains + chrome".
 2. Press the OK button to begin capturing I/O events.
 3. Uncheck File&#8594;Capture Events to cease the capture process.
-4. Select File&#8594;Save (to PML)

 ## Analyzing I/O

-Once you have a capture file to analyze you will need to export two reports:
+Once you have a capture to analyze you will need to export the log as a CSV file.

 1. File&#8594;Save (CSV).
-2. Tools&#8594;File Summary..., Press the "Save" button to export the file summary to a second CSV file.

-Now that you have two CSV files you are ready to run this tool.
+Now that you have the CSV file you are ready to run this tool.

-    python chromeio &lt;file_filter.csv&gt; &lt;monitor_log.csv&gt;
+    python chromeio &lt;path/to/Logfile.CSV&gt;

 Here is an example report:

 <pre>
-python chromeio.py file_summary.csv path/to/Logfile.CSV
+python chromeio.py path/to/Logfile.CSV

 Categories:
 ===========